 - Work with experts as needed to assess evidence, accurately value your damages, and offer expert testimony to strengthen your negligence case

 - Handle all administrative tasks and negotiate on your behalf

 We are not afraid to take your case before a jury if the insurance company will not make a fair offer.
 In fact, numerous times, we have recovered jury verdicts far exceeding the insurance company’s offer – in one case, the verdict was nearly 8x higher than the offer!

-Call The Bradley Law Firm today for a free consultation to discuss your case.
+Call Bradley Law Personal Injury Lawyers today for a free consultation to discuss your case.

 What is Premises Liability in St. Louis, MO?

 Premises liability law in Missouri holds property owners accountable for not maintaining safe premises and providing adequate security to visitors.
 Property owners and managers are held to a high standard to maintain their property in a reasonably safe condition.
 They must identify and repair defects and warn visitors of known hazards which are not obvious.